2024 Solar Incentives Guide for Upper Moreland, PA - Tax Credits & Rebates

 • Rebates: Solar rebates might be provided by your local utility company, or by your county or state.
 These rebates are essentially partial refunds that are applied after your purchase of a solar system and before tax credits are calculated.

 • Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement with your Upper Moreland utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you may get refunded a percentage of the value.
+If you have a net metering agreement with your Upper Moreland utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.

 Best Regional Coverage